Takasakiyama Monkey Park 高崎山自然動物園

 Get up close to the wild and fuzzy locals at this fun and educational park

 Mt.
 Takasaki Wild Monkey Park is located in the western end of the city of Oita on the steep slopes of the mountain.
-This popular park is home to more than 1,500 wild Japanese monkeys, who spend most of their days roaming the mountain's steep, forested grounds.
+This popular park is home to more than 1,000 wild Japanese monkeys, who come down from the mountain to gather at the park every day.

 What's unusual here is that no nets or fences are separating you from these simians—you can wander among them at will.
 Just don't feed them, look them in the eye or try to touch them.